-Asha Allam is an intellectual property and international trade attorney focusing on Section 337 investigations of unfair competition before the U.S. International Trade Commission (ITC).
-She has represented domestic and foreign clients appearing as complainants or respondents before the ITC in a broad range of industries, including medical and pharmaceutical products, smartphones, household appliances, and consumer products.
+Asha Allam is an intellectual property and international trade litigator focusing on Section 337 investigations of unfair competition before the U.S. International Trade Commission (ITC) in a broad range of industries, including medical and pharmaceutical products, smartphones, household appliances, and consumer products.

-Asha is an active member of the ITC Trial Lawyers Association and serves on the Association’s editorial committee for the Paul J. Luckern Summer Associate Edition of the 337 Reporter.
-She is also a contributing author to the second and third editions of the American Bar Association’s book entitled "A Lawyer’s Guide to Section 337 Investigations Before the U.S. International Trade Commission."
+Asha is an active member of the ITC Trial Lawyers Association, serving a second term on its Executive Committee.
+She is also a contributing author to the second, third, and fourth editions of the American Bar Association’s book entitled "A Lawyer’s Guide to Section 337 Investigations Before the U.S. International Trade Commission."

-Prior to joining the firm, Asha was a law clerk for the U.S. Department of Commerce Commercial Law Development Program in Washington, D.C. where she analyzed intellectual property laws and regulations worldwide to improve international judicial training programs.
-Asha also interned in the United Nations Affairs & Public Diplomacy Section of the U.S. Department of State’s Permanent Mission to International Organizations in Vienna, Austria, where she researched and reported on the implementation of U.N. conventions concerning crime and drug prevention.
+Prior to joining the firm, Asha was a law clerk for the Department of Commerce Commercial Law Development Program in Washington, D.C. where she analyzed intellectual property and competition law to improve international judicial training programs.
+Asha also interned in the United Nations Affairs & Public Diplomacy Section of the U.S. Department of State in Vienna, Austria, where she analyzed the implementation of U.N. conventions preventing transnational organized crime and drug trafficking.